karlfloersch/interop-lib/README.md

-# Cross-Chain Promise Library 🌉
+# Cross-Chain Promise Library 🌉 - this is an extreme slop branch

 **⚠️ EXPERIMENTAL PROJECT ⚠️**